top of page

 In addition to working with a number of NGOs in Hong Kong and in the South East Asia region, the Peter Bennett Foundation has established major long-term partnerships with the following organizations:

-The Bennett Institute for Public Policy at the University of Cambridge is committed to interdisciplinary academic and policy research into the major challenges facing the world, and to high-quality teaching of the knowledge and skills required in public service.
+The Bennett Institute for Public Policy at the University of Cambridge was first launched in 2018 with a commitment to interdisciplinary academic and policy research into the major challenges facing the world, and to high-quality teaching of the knowledge and skills required in public service.

 The Bennett Institute for Applied Data Science at the University of Oxford has the mission of pioneering the better use of data, evidence and digital tools in healthcare and policy.